nateray42/DeCoBot/README.md

 We have some jupyter notebooks, so feel free to import and use at somewhere, such as Google Colab.

-If you want to use crawler, first, you need to enter your own API key in `config.js`.
+If you want to use crawler, first, you need to enter your own API key and project name in `config.json`. you can find more information [here](https://www.reddit.com/dev/api/)

 <!-- ### Prerequisites